TheSonOfThomp/AdamThompson/Portfolio/markdown/chameleon.md

 **Measurement:** Should accurately measure the noise level, and conform to ANSI standards.

+## User Stories

+I started to draw up flows and storyboards for the ideal use of the device.
+Storyboards helped identify different use scenarios (who's talking? who's making the noise?), and functions we had initially overlooked (like override buttons to preemptively close the device), but a user flow was not very helpful, since the primary goal is to not interfere with the wearer's work.
+Any user flow was a straight line from the beginning off the day to the end.

+We found that the user story: "As a worker, I want to protect my hearing and still be able to communicate when working" helped us focus in during development.

 ## Prototypes
 ### Full Prototype Mk.
 1
+Over the next couple months we worked on the electrical and software systems, as well as testing different ways to dynamically attenuate.
 Our first system prototype was a retrofit on an existing ear-cup, and was used to test the measurement, control logic and mechanical components of the system.

 <figure class='folio_image video' id='first-proto-video'>
 	<iframe src="https://www.youtube.com/embed/yUvlpVK7ays?loop=1" frameborder="0" loop="1" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>